dbednarski/beacon/README.md

 task beacon.pkg  =  beacon$beacon.cl
 ```

-4. Open IRAF and compile the .f Fortran codes below.
+4. **Open IRAF** (i.e., an ecl terminal) and compile the _.f_ Fortran codes below.

-PS: if you are using a 64-bits Debian-based distribution, maybe you can
+_**PS:** if you are using a 64-bits Debian-based distribution, you can skip this step.
-skip this step because there are binary files already, which should work
+It is because there are already such binary files in this repository,
-in you computer.
+which should work in you computer._

 ```
 ecl> cd PATH_TO_BEACON_PACKAGE/pccd